Just another day. (l-r) Clegg, Compo and Foggy, pursued by the formidable Nora Batty

 In-Series Nickname: Compo often called Foggy by the insult "Tha gret long dollop", while Seymour commonly referred to the other two (and Wesley, etc.) as 'you boys' and Compo specifically as 'small person'.

-Last Kiss- Compo had a heart attack when woken up by Nora Batty, who was dressed as a cabaret dancing girl.
-She later recounted giving him mouth to mouth and his last words of "Can we try this again when I'm feeling better?"
+Last Kiss: Following actor Bill Owen's death, his character Compo was killed off, off-camera we hear that he had a heart attack when woken up by Nora Batty, who was dressed as a cabaret dancing girl.
+She later recounted giving him mouth to mouth and his last words of "Can we try this again when I'm feeling better?".

-Loads and Loads of Characters- With the exception that all the characters usually appear in every episode.
+Loads and Loads of Characters: Started off with a fair number of characters, and over the decades this increased as many popular guest stars and other Ascended Extras became regular cast members.
+Nonetheless, all the characters usually appeared in every episode.
 This meant that there were conveniently plenty of characters to fall back on if one of the cast members died, retired, or became too infirm to participate.
-Similarly, having such a large supporting cast reduced the strain on the principle actors, who in the later years were well into their 80s.
+Similarly, having such a large supporting cast reduced the strain on the principal actors, who in the later years were well into their 80s.
 Conversely, a later episode could only afford to have the tiniest shred of a plot so they could fit in enough scenes to accommodate all the players.

-Mars and Venus Gender Contrast: One of the main drivers of humor.
+Mars and Venus Gender Contrast: One of the main drivers of the humour.
 Usually approached by the women, but occasionally the men would weigh in as well, such as Norman Clegg stating the reason why women scare him is that they don't like The Goon Show.